arief25ramadhan/pointnet-classification/README.md

 ## 1. Project Summary

 In this repository, we will implement the PointNet architecture for point clouds classification.
+This architecture was introduced in the paper titled "PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation," by Charles R. Qi, Hao Su, Kaichun Mo, and Leonidas J. Guibas at the Neural Information Processing Systems (NeurIPS) conference in 2016.

 ### 1.1.
 Dataset